himanshusahay/RoboMall-Deliveries/README.md

 * It asks for number of robots, number of stores for each robot, number of unique items, item codes and their counts.
 * Calls are made to the move function.
 The item database is also updated.
 * Finally, the program ends after printing the item database.

----
-The Makefile contains all the compiler commands to compile, link and load (by creating .o files) and then execute.